oxy86/qt-cmake-vscode/README.md

 `C:\Qt\Tools\mingw1120_64\bin`

+Windows and MacOS: The CMake tool can be obtained [here](https://cmake.org/download/).
+Copy the link for the package version that you want to install from there.
+To install CMake on MacOS, see [here](https://gist.github.com/oxy86/b1537ed8936e503d9c55cf02e7da332b).

 Set up the project in VSCode:

 1. Open VSCode and select 'Open Folder...' from the 'File' menu.
 2. Select the root folder of this repo.
 3. Respond with 'Yes' to configuring the project with CMake.
+4. Command Pallette -> Preferences (Open user settings) -> search for cmake
-4. Check the paths in `cmake/Qt.cmake` and change them to match your Qt's installation folder.
+5. Check the paths in `cmake/Qt.cmake` and change them to match your Qt's installation folder.
-5. Click on CMake's Kit icon in the status bar (the one that looks like a spanner) to select the CMake compiler:
+6. Click on CMake's Kit icon in the status bar (the one that looks like a spanner) to select the CMake compiler:
     * Clang on macOS
     * MinGW on Windows